 Shilpi Sharma and Satya Nagarajan, two mothers, were inspired to start their own business after finding it difficult to acquire locally made, high-quality, and inexpensive garments for their children.

-In 2016, the team launched the Indie Project Store (IPS), which sells locally manufactured and environmentally responsible clothing while also supporting independent artisans, weavers, and small companies.
+In 2016, the team of women in business network launched the Indie Project Store (IPS), which sells locally manufactured and environmentally responsible clothing while also supporting independent artisans, weavers, and small companies.

 The co-founders claim to use 100 percent pure cotton and to get traditional Indian fabrics such as ikat, Kalamkari, mangalagiri, khadi, mulmul, handloom, and hand block prints from vendors and local suppliers who work directly with the artisans and weaving communities.

 IPS’ garments for children up to the age of seven are priced between Rs 300 and Rs 2,500, with an initial investment of Rs 25,000.

 The company that grew from social media sites like Facebook and Instagram currently has a revenue of more than Rs 38 lakh and has grown by 15% year on year since its beginning.

 Initially targeting the urban India market, the start-up now serves consumers from Tier II and III cities, as well as NRIs in the United States, Singapore, and the Middle East.